disappointment (noun) /dɪsəˈpɔɪntm(ə)nt/: sadness or displeasure caused by the non-fulfilment of one’s hopes or expectations.

 3. You completed the course – you didn’t give up halfway round (unless you suffered an injury midway) even though it wasn’t going to plan, you stuck it out and got that medal.

 4. You are still a half marathon runner regardless of finish time – don’t ‘normalise’ your achievement.
 As in the point above about the number of people who run half marathons, you’re in a very small segment of the population.
-Because you probably hang out and train with other runners who also ran the half marathon, your perception of how many people run half marathons and how quickly is likely to be slightly skewed.
+Because you probably hang out and train with other runners who also run half marathons and maybe even marathons and ultra marathons, your perception of how many people run half marathons and how quickly is likely to be slightly skewed.

 5. Did anyone actually ask you what your finishing time was, rather than congratulate you first?
 And if they did, did they look disappointed or upset when you told them?
 Were they cross or angry with you?
 I’ll put my neck on the line and say they weren’t cross or disappointed with you, or if they were, it’s time to get new friends, or bring them along to run club!